 5. MORE TESTOSTERONE

-Another great (for males) side effect of l-carnitine is higher testosterone levels, which in turn can boost muscle growth and strength.
-It’s all due to the fact that it increases androgen receptors and boosts your hormonal response to exercise.
+Another great side effect of l-carnitine is higher testosterone levels, which in turn can boost muscle growth and strength.
+It’s all due to the fact that l-carnitine increases androgen receptors and boosts your hormonal response to exercise.

 6. ANTI AGING

-Yes, you heard me right!
-L-carnitine boosts brain cells and helps to keep your brain young.
-Its powerful antioxidant effects can help to slow down the aging process, keeping the brain and heart youthful and firing on all cylinders, thus lowering your risk of age related degenerative diseases such as Alzheimer’s and heart disease.
+L-carnitine boosts brain cells and helps to keep your brain from aging.
+Its powerful antioxidant effects can help to slow down the aging process.
+This helps to keep the brain and heart youthful and firing on all cylinders, thus potentially lowering your risk of age related degenerative diseases.

-On the other hand, the form of l-carnitine called acetyl-l-carnitine is more readily absorbed by the muscles, brain and intestines when taken alone without food.
-This type of l-carnitine works well when taken along with other healthy fat burners such as green tea, healthy green superfoods, or these other awesome metabolism boosting foods.
+On the other hand, the form of l-carnitine called acetyl-l-carnitine is more readily absorbed by the muscles, brain and intestines when taken alone and without food.
+The acetyl type of l-carnitine works well when taken along with other fat burners such as green tea, healthy green superfoods, or these other effective metabolism boosting foods.

 Acetyl-l-carnitine (the most common type used in the fitness industry) is more readily absorbed by the muscles, brain and intestines.
-This type is able to cross the blood-brain barrier for the synthesis of acetylcholine (one of the brains primary neurotransmitters) and should be taken alone without food.
+Acetyl is able to cross the blood-brain barrier for the synthesis of acetylcholine (one of the brains primary neurotransmitters), and should be taken alone and without food.

-This form (which is another popular form in the fitness world) supports weight loss and boosts the body’s ability to burn fat for fuel by mobilising fat from storage to be burnt as energy.
-This form should be taken with a high protein, high carbohydrate meal or high protein shake, preferably after a workout.
+This form (which is another popular form in the fitness world) supports weight loss, and also boosts the body’s ability to burn fat for fuel by mobilising fat from storage to be burnt as energy.
+This form should be taken with a high protein, high carbohydrate meal (or a high protein shake), and preferably after a workout.

-It’s worth noting that there are other primarily brain boosting forms of carnitine, such as Propionyl-l-carnitine and l-carnitine l-tartrate, and these should also be taken alongside food.
+It’s worth noting that there are other primarily brain boosting forms of carnitine.
+These are Propionyl-l-carnitine and l-carnitine l-tartrate which should also be taken alongside food.

 Can I take both forms?

-Take this first thing before breakfast along with your green tea, coffee or any of these other metabolism boosting drinks to boost brain power and cognitive function for the day; plus reap the fat burning and anti aging benefits as well.
+Take this first thing before breakfast, along with your green tea, coffee, or any of these other metabolism boosting drinks to boost brain power and cognitive function for the day.
+This means you will reap the fat burning and anti aging benefits as well.